 The purpose of the Jamie Gagarin Gallery is to bring high-quality art to the community.
 The Oliver Wolcott Library Cultural Committee welcomes submissions for consideration for the Jamie Gagarin Gallery and strives to expand the community appreciation of art and promote the Library as a cultural entity by selecting and exhibiting the work of artists of the highest possible caliber within the Jamie Gagarin Gallery, located in the Oliver Wolcott Library.

 How to Submit Art for Consideration for an Exhibit

-For more detailed information on the submission process, inquire at the front desk that OWL.
+For more detailed information on the submission process, inquire at the front desk at OWL.
 Gallery Dimensions

-The Jamie Gagarin Art Gallery is also the Oliver Wolcott Library’s only community room.
+The Jamie Gagarin Gallery is also the Oliver Wolcott Library’s community room.
 It is where all events at the library take place from preschool story hours, after-school programs, author talks, lectures and more.
-Since these programs invite a wide range of ages to the room, the Cultural Committee also considers community standards including standards of decency and respect when reviewing and selecting artwork in the juried process.
+Since these programs invite a wide range of ages to the room, this space offers a wonderful opportunity for visibility of the artwork at the Gallery, and the Cultural Committee also considers community standards including standards of decency and respect when reviewing and selecting artwork in the juried process.

 Phase I: Introduction

 - Prepare a short biography of yourself and a description of your work (one page).

 - Include a tear sheet, color copy, or postcard, or a link to a website representing the kind of work you would like to show in the Gallery.
 Please include at least three examples of representative work and when using a website, be specific on what work the committee should focus on.

 - The Committee strongly recommends that artists think deliberately about their presentation and that the artist provides the Committee with the highest quality representations possible.
 All aspects of the presentation, including but not limited to the color-quality of the examples provided, are important factors in the decision-making process.